 The Motorcycle Accident Study's Findings Were Extremely Eye-Opening

 - The majority of single-vehicle accidents were due to the driver of the motorcycle not understanding his or her abilities - driving too fast, breaking at the wrong times, or taking curves in the wrong way.

 - Fifty percent of accidents involved driving under the influence.

 - Unlike other vehicle accidents (such as commercial trucks) very few motorcycle accidents were attributed to weather, equipment failure, or bad road conditions.
 However, the study did take place in a mild climate without snow or ice.

 - Many accidents were caused because the drivers of larger vehicles did not see the motorcyclist.
 Most multi-vehicle accidents involved cars or truck crossing the path of a motorcycle by changing lanes or turning into the bike's path.

 - Wearing helmets and other durable riding gear helped lessen injuries significantly.

 Most believe that the main findings of the Hurt Report are still valid today - it seems like common sense that helmets are still effective and that one of the gravest dangers to motorcyclists continues to be that they are difficult for other drivers to see.
 However, on the other hand, other researchers point out that in the last 30 years, motorcycle engineering has changed, as has motorcycle awareness, user populations, and roadways.
-In addition, there are many more larger and heavier cars on the road (such as SUVs) that may change some important consideration in relation to motorcycle accidents.
+In addition, there are many larger and heavier cars on the road (such as SUVs) that may change some important considerations in relation to motorcycle accidents.
 Whatever the case, however, a newer study of the same detail has never taken place.